matinmat8/UserManagement/README.md

 - Developers: Detailed error tracking in logs.
 - Clients: Clean, user-friendly error messages.
 - System: Stability (no crashes from panics).

+---

+### About Common Utilities

+Some common utilities such as token generation, OTP creation, or logging were intended to be moved to a shared/common library to allow reuse across multiple services.
+This approach is generally better for maintainability and consistency.

+However, due to time constraints, these utilities were kept inside the main service for simplicity.
+In a future iteration, refactoring them into a dedicated common library would improve code reuse and organization.